Is it possible to "overdo it" with skin care? Yes!

 If the dermatitis has completely healed and you are comfortable with Filabé, we recommend continuing to use Filabé on a daily basis.
 If necessary, you can also switch to Filabé Aging Skin at any time (from approx. age 35).

-Aging Skin for the care of mature skin with wrinkles.
+Aging Skin for the care of mature skin with wrinkles

 Filabé offers the perfect skin care – with practically no risk.